Relationship between service resources

 The internal IP address of a regional master is only available within a single Yandex Virtual Private Cloud cloud network.

-A node group is a group of VMs with the same configuration in a Kubernetes cluster that is running the user's containers.
+A node group is a group of VMs in a Kubernetes cluster that have the same configuration and run the user's containers.

 When you create a group of nodes, you can configure the following VM parameters: